Raul Zamudio

 Alva Gallery, New London, CT

-Aljira , A Center for Contemporary Art, Newark
+Aljira , A Center for Contemporary Art, Newark, NJ

 Yan Yan Club, Beijing, China